oracle/python-oracledb/doc/src/user_guide/tracing.rst

 Oracle Database End-to-End Tracing
 ----------------------------------

-Oracle Database End-to-end application tracing simplifies diagnosing application code flow and performance problems in multi-tier or multi-user environments.
+Oracle Database end-to-end application tracing simplifies diagnosing application code flow and performance problems in multi-tier or multi-user environments.

 The connection attributes, :attr:`~Connection.client_identifier`, :attr:`~Connection.clientinfo`, :attr:`~Connection.dbop`,
 :attr:`~Connection.module` and :attr:`~Connection.action`, set the metadata for end-to-end tracing.
-You can use data dictionary and ``V$`` views to monitor tracing or use other application tracing utilities.
+You can query data dictionary and dynamic performance views to monitor applications, or you can use tracing utilities.

-The attributes are sent to the database when the next :ref:`round-trip
-<roundtrips>` to the database occurs, for example when the next SQL statement is
+After attributes are set, the values are sent to the database when the next :ref:`round-trip <roundtrips>` to the database occurs, for example when the next SQL statement is executed.
-executed.

-The attribute values will remain set in connections released back to connection pools.
+The attribute values will remain set in connections released back to a connection pool.
 When the application re-acquires a connection from the pool, it should initialize the values to a desired state before using that connection.

-The example below shows setting the action, module, and client identifier attributes on the connection object:
+The example below shows setting the action, module, and client identifier attributes on a connection object, and then querying a view to see the recorded values.
+The example both sets and queries the values, but typically monitoring is done externally to the application.

 .. code-block:: python